 Redshift

 Redshift is better suited for applications that require heavy data analysis, querying large datasets, and performing complex data manipulations.
-Some examples of applications that are better suited for Redshift are:- Business intelligence (BI) and Reporting Tools
+Some examples of applications that are better suited for Redshift are:

 - Data Warehousing